-If you attended Pickersfest 2022, you already know what an awesome festival it was.
+If you attended Pickersfest 2023, you already know what an absolutely awesome festival it was.
 If you missed it, please accept our heartfelt sympathy.
 But all is not lost!
-We are on the fast track of making this festival even better!
+We are on the fast track to making this festival even better!
 Keep watching this website for any updates to our activities and lineup.

 If you have any questions regarding our festival activities or festival on-site camping, please go to our Frequently Asked Questions (FAQs) page under the INFO tab of our website.
 Hopefully, any questions you have will be answered there.
 If you still have unanswered questions, please use our "Contact Us" form to ask your question.

-We have Free WiFi near the large covered picnic area.
+We have free Pickersfest Wi-Fi near the large covered picnic area.
 Access information can be found in the Brochure-Handout you get at the park entrance and the info booth.

 To see Winlock Pickersfest band lineups from previous years,